-Key performance indicators provide higher education institutions with meaningful metrics of progress.
-Colleges and universities use this information to boost retention rates, increase productivity, and drive change.
-The data you collect can lead to changes in marketing, financing, classroom structure, curriculum quality, and student and staff performance.
+Key performance indicators (KPIs) provide higher education institutions with meaningful metrics of progress.
+Colleges use this information to boost retention rates, increase productivity, and drive change.
+The data you collect can influence changes in marketing, financing, classroom structure, curriculum quality, and student and staff performance.
+However, many community college administrators are unsure how to guide the development and implementation of KPIs.

 Understanding key performance indicators and which ones will benefit your institution is the first step toward collecting meaningful information.
-Additionally, this process can help community colleges better understand how they’re performing and what they need to do to attract more students, encourage current students to graduate, and experience higher levels of student satisfaction.
-Keep reading to discover how to develop key performance indicators for community colleges from Watermark.
+In this guide, you’ll discover how to develop key performance indicators for community colleges.

-KPIs are vital indicators of progress toward a goal or intended result.
-They enable higher education institutions to focus on operational and strategic improvement, create a foundation for decision-making, and set their sights on what matters most.
-Leading indicators detail future success, while lagging indicators illustrate how well you reached results in the past.
+Both types of KPIs enable higher education institutions to focus on operational and strategic improvement, create a foundation for decision-making, and set their sights on what matters most.

-To work effectively, KPIs must be specific, measurable, achievable, relevant, and time-oriented.
+To work effectively, KPIs must track progress toward goals that are specific, measurable, achievable, relevant, and time-oriented.
 That means setting straightforward goals you can consistently accomplish within a designated time frame.
-Additionally, your KPIs must be relevant and able to positively impact your institution.
+Additionally, your KPIs must be relevant and able to impact your institution’s strategic success.

 After understanding the importance of KPIs, the next step for your institution is deciding how to develop them.
 Your indicators will only be helpful if you know how to use them and what insight you hope to gain.
 You can create a KPI for student performance, institution success, and other specific initiatives through effective planning.